octo-technology/OpenTezos/docs/michelson/tutorial.md

 or (or (int) (nat)) (string)
 ```

-The **parameter** of the smart contract is a _union_ of all possible entrypoints of the smart contract.
-For example, `parameter (or (or (nat %add) (nat %sub)) (unit %default))` defines the parameter of a smart contract as a union of three entrypoints (add, sub, default).
-Each entrypoint specifies the expected argument type (e.g. "add" entrypoint expects an integer).
+The **parameter** of the smart contract is a _union_ of all possible entry points of the smart contract.
+For example, `parameter (or (or (nat %add) (nat %sub)) (unit %default))` defines the parameter of a smart contract as a union of three entry points (add, sub, default).
+Each entrypoint specifies the expected argument type (e.g. "add" entry point expects an integer).

-Notice that when using a nested _or_ structure for the parameter of the smart contract, each entrypoint requires an annotation ("%add", "%sub") which is not the case for regular _union_ such as `string_or_int_or_nat`.
+Notice that when using a nested _or_ structure for the parameter of the smart contract, each entry point requires an annotation ("%add", "%sub") which is not the case for regular _union_ such as `string_or_int_or_nat`.

 ##### LEFT & RIGHT

 When using _union_ type it is necessary to respect the strict typing of the Michelson language.
 For example, let's consider the type _int_or_nat_ defined as `or int nat`.
-A single integer value cannot be held in a _int_or_nat_ type.
+A single integer value cannot be held in an _int_or_nat_ type.
 It has to be "cast" in a logical _or_ structure.
 The `LEFT` and `RIGHT` operators are provided by the Michelson language to form logical _or_ structures based on a single value.
-Obviously the type of the given value can be deduced but the other possible type of the _or_ must be specified.
+Obviously, the type of the given value can be deduced but the other possible type of the _or_ must be specified.

 The `LEFT p` instruction takes the top-element of the stack and produces a *union*.
-The top-element is placed in the right branch of the `or` structure and the left branch is typed with the given `p` argument.
+The top element is placed in the right branch of the `or` structure and the left branch is typed with the given `p` argument.

 It consumes a type definition on top of the stack and pushes a union where the left part is defined as the consumed type definition.